Copyrights and Intellectual Property Rights

 Public Domain Images—Are You Legally Compliant?

 Using images found online has become common practice.
-Photos, graphics, book covers, illustrations, and charts — students (and teachers) constantly use images to enhance their content on websites, blogs, and educational materials.
-But how do you know if those images are copyrighted or in the public domain?
-This easy-to-follow post goes over what's needed for… learn more
+Photos, graphics, book covers, illustrations, and charts — students (and teachers) constantly use images to enhance their content on websites,… learn more

 resource URL thumbnail